Holographic Schwinger effect with Translational Symmetry Breaking: Introduction

-The role of external magnetic fields in the holographic Schwinger effect was addressed in \cite{satoyo1303,Bolo1210,Koji1403}, which demonstrated that magnetic fields can either enhance or suppress vacuum instability depending on their orientation relative to the electric field.
-Beyond the simplest AdS backgrounds, further investigations have addressed the effect of finite chemical potential and confining geometries \cite{Zhang2016,Hou2018}, higher–derivative corrections such as Gauss–Bonnet gravity \cite{Zi-qiang2018}, and QCD-inspired holographic models \cite{zhu2021}.
-More recently, the impact of magnetized holographic backgrounds \cite{zhou1912}, flavor-dependent setups \cite{Lin2025}, and anisotropic geometries \cite{Wen2506} has been examined, revealing a rich structure in how background fields and symmetry-breaking mechanisms influence the pair creation process.
+The role of external magnetic fields in the holographic Schwinger effect has also been extensively studied.
+Previous investigations demonstrated that magnetic fields can significantly modify the pair production process depending on their orientation relative to the electric field \cite{satoyo1303,Bolo1210,Koji1403}.
+Beyond the simplest AdS backgrounds, the holographic Schwinger effect has been explored in finite-density systems and confining geometries \cite{Zhang2016,Hou2018}, higher-derivative theories such as Gauss--Bonnet gravity \cite{Zi-qiang2018}, and QCD-inspired holographic models \cite{zhu2021}.
+More recently, magnetized holographic backgrounds \cite{zhou1912}, flavor-dependent configurations \cite{Lin2025}, and anisotropic geometries \cite{Wen2506} have been investigated, revealing a rich interplay among background fields, symmetry-breaking mechanisms, and vacuum instability.

-In this paper, we examine the holographic Schwinger effect in a background with explicit translational symmetry breaking, analyzing how TSB modifies the critical electric field and the vacuum decay rate, both of which are sensitive probes of the dual field theory dynamics.
-Our goal is to investigate how symmetry-breaking parameters of the background affect the rate of vacuum instability and to compare our findings with existing results in confining or finite-density backgrounds.
-We employ both analytical techniques and numerical computations to characterize the impact of the TSB parameter on pair production.
+Motivated by these developments, in this paper we investigate the holographic Schwinger effect in a background with explicit translational symmetry breaking and finite chemical potential.
+Our primary goal is to understand how the translational symmetry breaking parameter \(\alpha\) and the chemical potential \(\mu\) influence the total potential, the critical electric field, and the corresponding Schwinger pair production process.
+Particular attention is devoted to clarifying the distinct physical roles of these two parameters.
+In our setup, the parameter \(\alpha\) exclusively characterizes translational symmetry breaking and momentum relaxation, whereas the chemical potential \(\mu\) controls the finite density of the dual field theory without introducing any form of symmetry breaking.
+We further extend the analysis by incorporating an external magnetic field and systematically investigate its influence on the pair production process in different electric field regimes.